nswerner/handmade/NOTES.md

 -OPEN- Add first name/ last name to the User model and profile dropdown -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
--OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- Editing a Review does not remove the review from this.reviews, and thus renders underneath the form -OPEN- Quantity bug in cart
+-OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- Quantity bug in cart